 Usually, the doctor’s lawyer will not provide expert testimony to blame the doctor.
 Normally, the allegation is made indirectly with the hope that the jury blames a non-defendant doctor on their own.

 In Reiss v.
 American Radiology, the defense lawyers had no such trepidation and directly blamed a doctor who was not named as a defendant without any support from any direct support from an expert.
 After a defense verdict, the Maryland Court of Special Appeals held that medical malpractice defendants can only claim a defense of non-party medical negligence (i.e., blame another doctor) if there is adequate expert testimony to support it.
-Adequate expert testimony requires expert testimony confirming that the non-party doctor breached the standard of care.
+This requires expert testimony confirming that the non-party doctor or co-defendant breached the standard of care.
 If there is no adequate expert testimony, it is reversible error and confusing to the jury to permit this issue on a verdict sheet.

 Facts of the Case